-The model is equipped with an adjustable slipper clutch, which is built into the large spur gear.
-The purpose of the slipper clutch is to regulate the amount of power sent to the rear wheels to prevent tire spin.
+Your model is equipped with an adjustable Torque Control slipper clutch, which is built into the large spur gear.
+The purpose of the slipper clutch is to prevent over-stressing of the drivetrain and transmission gears.
+It may also be used to regulate the amount of power sent to the rear wheels to prevent tire spin.
 When it slips, the slipper clutch makes a highpitch, whining noise.
-Remove the rubber slipper clutch plug on the